ALMA: a mathematics-driven approach for determining tuning parameters in generalized LASSO problems, with applications to MRI: Methods

-\section{Theoretical model}
+\subsection{Theoretical model}

-\subsection{Mathematical rationale}
+\subsubsection{Mathematical rationale}

 The LASSO problem is fundamental in the recovery of sparse vectors.
-Its origins trace back to the seminal contributions of F. Santosa and W. W. Symes \cite{santosa1986linear}, S. Chen and D. Donoho \cite{chen1994basis,donoho2006compressed}, and R. Tibshirani \cite{tibshirani1996regression}.
-Notably, within the domain of MRI, M. Lustig and colleagues \cite{lustig2008compressed,lustig2007sparse,ccukur2011signal,vasanawala2011practical,vasanawala2010improved} pioneered the applications of both LASSO and g-LASSO.
+It stemmed by the contributions of F. Santosa and W.W.
+Symes \cite{santosa1986linear}, S. Chen and D. Donoho \cite{chen1994basis,donoho2006compressed}, and R. Tibshirani \cite{tibshirani1996regression}.
+Notably, within the domain of MRI, M. Lustig and colleagues \cite{lustig2008compressed,lustig2007sparse,ccukur2011signal,vasanawala2011practical,vasanawala2010improved} pioneered the applications of LASSO and g-LASSO.
 The purpose of this section is to motivate our conjecture that Lagrange multipliers could be used as effective tuning parameters for imaging reconstruction with g-LASSO.
 For the sake of completeness, we shall clarify the notion of sparsity comprehensively.\\

 \begin{definition} A vector $x\in\mathbb{R}^n$ is $m$-sparse if $\Vert x\Vert_0=\#\{j:x_j\neq0\}\leq m$.
 When $m$ is irrelevant for the understanding, we say that $x$ is sparse. \end{definition}

 In the definition above, $\# A$ denotes the cardinality of the set $A$.
 A slightly modification of the proof \cite[Theorem 3.1]{FR} yields to the following result: